Pay and deductions

-In terms of deductions that are commonly made from pay, we look at several below – please note that some are taken from your PA’s pay before tax (gross pay), while others are taken from pay after tax (net pay).
+In terms of deductions that are commonly made from pay, we look at several below – please note that some are taken from your PA’s pay before tax (their gross pay), while others are taken from pay after tax (their net pay).

 Your employee may be paying towards a workplace pension that you have set up or arranged access to under the auto-enrolment programme.

 There are two ways that an employee can contribute to a pension:

 - Under arrangements where the pension amount is deducted BEFORE tax is calculated (meaning the employee receives tax relief there and then) – known as net pay arrangements.

 - Under arrangements – where the pension contribution is deducted after tax is calculated and HMRC later send the tax relief to the pension scheme – known as relief at source arrangements.

 There is no NIC relief for employee pension contributions.

 For more information, go to the separate section of this website dedicated to auto-enrolment.

 A court can order that deductions be made directly from your employee’s net (after tax and NIC) pay, for example because he has incurred a debt or fine or is in arrears with a council tax bill.
 These are known as Attachment of Earnings Orders (AEOs) or sometimes Earnings Arrestment.
 The deduction may be a specific amount or may be calculated based on a percentage of your employee's net pay – for example if your employee’s net monthly pay is under £300, the deduction rate will be 0%, if it is between £300 and £550, the deduction rate is 3% and so on.

 You can find some information on AEOs on GOV.UK.